 As a certified, clinical hypnotherapist I can promise nothing could be further than what hypnosis actually is – an amazing tool for change!

-Even if your partner does not want to take part in the relaxations, he/she can still learn how to support you during birth by attending the classes and just observing the hypnosis – remember he/she cannot be made to go into hypnosis if unwilling.
+Even if your partner does not want to take part in the relaxations, he/she /they can still learn how to support you during birth by attending the classes and just observing the hypnosis – remember he/she cannot be made to go into hypnosis if unwilling.
 Nobody can (but most people love it when they choose to be open to it).

 In your normal awake state you use a part of your mind which evaluates all things around you and is rational, critical and analytical.
 That is the conscious part of the mind.

 However when you are in a day dream like state (hypnosis) another part of your mind becomes more active.
 That is the subconscious and is the part of you that is responsible for all the things we do automatically, such as the beating of your heart, hormone production, elimination system and giving birth.
 In addition it is the part which stores all your memories, emotions, fears and anxiety.